-The Program Partner offers twelve (12) types of Account tiers.
-Specifically, the Program Partner offers six (6) Standard Tiers (Bronze, Silver, Gold, Platinum, Rhodium, and Palladium Tiers), and six (6) High Tiers (Bronze High, Silver High, Gold High, Platinum High, Rhodium High, and Palladium High Tiers).
+We offer twelve (12) types of Account tiers.
+Specifically, we offer six (6) Standard Tiers (Bronze, Silver, Gold, Platinum, Rhodium, and Palladium Tiers), and six (6) High Tiers (Bronze High, Silver High, Gold High, Platinum High, Rhodium High, and Palladium High Tiers).

 You will automatically be placed into one of the Standard Tiers.
 If you are entering a fundraising period, you can request placement into a High Tier for a period of time that will be pre-defined during the request.
-Tier designation is in the Program Partner's sole discretion, based on various factors, such as projected transaction volume.
+Tier designation is in our sole discretion, based on various factors, such as projected transaction volume.

 The tier that you are placed in may affect your transaction limitations and interest as set forth in this Agreement.
 Unless otherwise stated in this Agreement, all terms contained in this Agreement apply equally to all tiers.